Musonda2day/Feature-Engineering/README.md

 # Feature-Engineering
-Feature Engineering and Selection for a Time Series Forecasting. '/n' We perform the processing of feature generation of a time series dataset and then select the most relevant features for prediction
+Feature Engineering and Selection for a Time Series Forecasting. <br/>
+We perform the processing of feature generation of a time series dataset and then select the most relevant features for prediction.

-'n/'
-We then further reduce the dimentionality of the features using Principal Component Analysis The features are generating from the close price of a time series stock for a specified period The following are the categories of features generated:
+We then further reduce the dimentionality of the features using Principal Component Analysis

+The features are generating from the close price of a time series stock for a specified period The following are the categories of features generated:
   Date Related Features